Switzerland country brief

 Science and education

-The science and education sectors are an increasingly important area of bilateral cooperation.
-The second meeting of the Swiss-Australian Joint Committee for Cooperation in the Areas of Science, Research and Innovation was held in Bern in October 2016.
-The meeting allowed senior officials from both countries to identify opportunities to further strengthen bilateral science and innovation collaboration.
+The Swiss-Australian Joint Committee for Cooperation in the Areas of Science, Research and Innovation provides a forum for senior government officials from both countries to identify opportunities to further strengthen bilateral science and innovation collaboration.
 The first meeting of the Committee was held in Canberra in 2014.

-Australia and Switzerland’s bilateral investment relationship is a significant source of prosperity for both countries.
-Australia’s economic relationship with Switzerland is growing, especially in the areas of scientific research and development, education, and two-way investment.
+Australia's economic relationship with Switzerland is growing, especially in the areas of scientific research and development, trade, and two-way investment.